 The full paper: Alser O, and others.
 Serious complications and risk of re-operation after Dupuytren’s disease surgery: a population-based cohort study of 121,488 patients in England.
 Scientific Reports.
 2020;10:16520.

 The International Dupuytren Society; an organisation dedicated to supporting patients and promoting research, education and global cooperation to find a cure for Dupuytren Disease and related conditions.

-This study was supported by the Oxford NIHR Biomedical Research Centre and an NIHR Clinician Scientist grant.
+Funding: This study was supported by the Oxford NIHR Biomedical Research Centre and an NIHR Clinician Scientist grant.